don-smith/Resquirrelly/Readme.md

 immediately after installation (like most Squirrel installed apps) and wait for an update.
 Once it detects an update (using a 20 second polling interval), it will show a **Restart** button, which will restart the app when selected.
 The rest of this document will walk you through how to set up this sample and run it.
+Although, **keep reading before cloning this repo**.

 I built this sample because I was struggling to get Squirrel to restart the app after it detected and downloaded an update.
 Part of the solution was to comment